Home

 While not a requirement, an ultraviolet sterilizer is a good idea.
 The UV rays will kill the algae and help to keep your water crystal clear.

 There are two critical areas of concern for a koi pond.
 First is water quality.
 Fish can live for weeks without food, but poor water quality can kill them overnight.
 Make sure your filtration system is done right.
 The second concern is nutrition.
 Your fish must be properly fed in order to maximize their size and development as well as to protect them from disease.
-Fortumately there are plenty of readily available and easy to use options that will keep your fish healthy.
+Fortunately there are plenty of readily available and easy to use options that will keep your fish healthy.

 As with all aspects of your overall backyard design, planning is critical for a successful koi pond.
 Take the time to plan carefully and you and your family will enjoy your pond for years to come.